Generic Name: zidovudine (oral) (zye DOE vyoo deen)

 Brand Name: Retrovir

-Zidovudine is used to treat HIV, the virus that can cause acquired immunodeficiency syndrome (AIDS).
-Zidovudine is also given during pregnancy to prevent an HIV-infected woman from passing the virus to her baby.
-Zidovudine is not a cure for HIV or AIDS.
+Retrovir is used to treat HIV, the virus that can cause acquired immunodeficiency syndrome (AIDS).
+This medicine is also given during pregnancy to prevent an HIV-infected woman from passing the virus to her baby.
+This medicine is not a cure for HIV or AIDS.

-To make sure zidovudine is safe for you, tell your doctor if you have:
+To make sure Retrovir is safe for you, tell your doctor if you have ever had:

 bone marrow suppression;